 Popular Route

-Newark ↔ JFK is the classic “missed connection” or “rebook” run—and it’s also a regular request for international travelers stitching together NJ origins with JFK long-haul flights.
-Routing depends heavily on time of day; we usually take the Goethals Bridge and Belt Parkway, with Verrazzano as a fallback.
+Newark to JFK is the classic missed-connection or rebook run — and a regular request for international travelers stitching NJ origins with JFK long-haul flights.
+Our EWR to JFK car service for groups gives you a sprinter van rental, mini bus, or 24/29-passenger mini coach (charter-bus alternative) instead of multiple cabs.
+Routing depends on time of day; we usually take the Goethals Bridge and Belt Parkway, with Verrazzano as a fallback.

 Route at a glance